johneliud/Math-Skills/README.md

 # Math-Skills

-This is a project written in Go that performs the following calculations:  Average, Median, Variance, and Standard Deviation
+This is a project written in Go that performs statistics calculations such as Average, Median, Variance, and Standard Deviation

 ## Features

-The purpose of this project is to calculate the following:
+The purpose of this project is to calculate:

 - Average